Johanfer12/StillFriends/README.md

 # StillFriends
  A tool to check who unfollowed you.

- Facebook part uses selenium to scrap friends.
+Facebook and IG part uses selenium to scrap friends.
  Twitter part uses Twitter API to get follower information.